marwa-kb/molecule-visualizer/README.md

 >✅ Search and retrieve PDB files from [ RCSB ](https://www.rcsb.org/)
 ✅ Parse PDB file to get coordinates of each atom
 ✅ Modelize atoms in 3D and the bonds connecting them together
-🔲 Manage touch gestures to rotate the molecule and zoom in/out
+🔲 Handle gestures to rotate the molecule and zoom in/out

 ### Tech